-- Manufacturer’s Warranty – usually a 10 year period in which the implant’s durability is guaranteed to remain intact and – if fails – the period of time the manufacture will EXCHANGE your implants for a new pair / new set (this varies from supplier to supplier and there are terms and conditions; e.g. any faults or failures have to be implant related and the original pair or set need to be returned to the supplier in order to get the new set covered; surgery costs are still external (warranties ONLY apply to implants, not to surgery costs).
+- Manufacturer’s Warranty – usually a 10 year period in which the implant’s durability is guaranteed to remain intact and – if fails – the period of time the manufacturer will EXCHANGE your implants for a new pair / new set (this varies from supplier to supplier and there are terms and conditions; e.g. any faults or failures have to be implant-related and the original pair or set needs to be returned to the supplier in order to get the new set covered; surgery costs are still external (warranties ONLY apply to implants, not to surgery costs).

 - Breast Lift (Mastectomy) – a lifting and rearranging of the breast mound and nipples to an uplifted and more centralised location on the chest wall/breast area.

-- Reduction Mammoplasty – breast reduction, usually of natural tissues and repositioning of the Reduction Mammoplasty nipple aerolar complex (NAC)
+- Reduction Mammoplasty – breast reduction, usually of natural tissues and repositioning of the Reduction Mammoplasty nipple areolar complex (NAC)

 - Suture – stitches or staples used to connect skin that has had an incision or surgical cut